clover0/issue-agent/website/docs/getting-started/usage.md

 ```

-## Run AWS Bedrock with SSO session
+## Run AWS Bedrock with profile
-You can also execute the `issue-agent` command using AWS Bedrock with an SSO session.
+You can also execute the `issue-agent` command using AWS Bedrock with profile.

 ```sh
 $ GITHUB_TOKEN=$(gh auth token) \